qbm5/RavenmineData/README.md

 # RavenmineData
-Get a bit of extra data from ravencoin.flypool.org
+Very simple node script to read a bit of extra data from the ravenmine pool.
+run with --  node main --u <Wallet Address>